Would Homer Simpson have voted for Trump? A deep investigation.

 Scenario #2 Homer did not vote at all

 There are any number of ways Homer would end up not voting.
-As mentioned above, he is easily distracted and has sat out elections before.
+A train full of bratwurst overturned on the Springfield countryside?
+A structural cave-in at Moe’s forces Homer and a slumming Mayor Quimby to figure out how to save themselves?
+As mentioned above, Homer is easily distracted, prone to impromptu adventures, and has sat out elections before.
 Stranger things have happened and often do.

 Scenario #3: Homer voted for Donald Trump

-This is the hard part, the part where I have to look one of my all-time favorite fictional characters in the face and give him an honest appraisal.
+This is the hard part, the moment I have to look one of my all-time favorite fictional characters in the face and give him an honest appraisal.
 Let’s get it over with.

 In an early episode, Homer’s boss Monty Burns runs for governor just so he can change the laws in a way that would benefit himself personally.
 (Ahem.)
-Homer is the unlucky employee who ends up having to host Burns for dinner as part of a folksy campaign initiative.
+Homer is the unlucky employee who ends up having to host Burns for dinner as part of a folksy photo op.
 Although Marge and Lisa oppose Burns, and end up sabotaging the dinner in a way that brings down his campaign, Homer quietly supports his boss until the end.
 He knows where his bread is buttered.

-Although nuclear power plant employees are likely to be Trump supporters because of Trump’s proposed investment in their industry, Homer’s extracurricular activities reveal more disheartening truths about the man.
-(Plus, he’s been fired from his job so many times, it’s hard to keep track.)
+Homer has an anti-authoritarian streak, but his dedication to providing for his family means fervent loyalty toward his corporate overloads.
+Although nuclear power plant employees in real life are likely to be Trump supporters because of Trump’s proposed investment in their industry, Homer’s extracurricular activities reveal more about how he might have voted.
+(Plus, he’s been fired from his job so many times at this point, it’s hard to keep track of whether he even works at the power plant anymore.)

-- Homer spent time leading an ancient secret society, The Stonecutters, which might make him more open to believing conspiracy theories like Pizzagate, etc.
+- Homer spent time leading an ancient secret society, The Stonecutters, which might make him more prone to believing conspiracy theories like Pizzagate, etc.

-- In his brief tenure as a union boss, he was open to being crooked, an experience that might help him understand all the ways that Donald Trump has historically gotten over on other people.
-If being “open” isn’t enough, Homer has flouted the law for personal gain many times, perhaps most memorably as The Beer Baron during Springfield’s flirtation with prohibition.
+- In his brief tenure as a union boss, he was open to being crooked, an experience that might help him understand, or even admire, all the ways that Donald Trump has historically gotten over on other people.
+If being “open” isn’t enough, Homer has flouted the law for personal gain many times, perhaps most memorably as The Beer Baron during Springfield’s brief flirtation with prohibition.
 Also, grifting is in his genes.

-- He once smuggled cheap prescription drugs out of Manitoba because of America’s lousy healthcare system, not to mention the dental plan, so perhaps Trump’s fantasy campaign talk about cheap, “beautiful” healthcare for everyone would have appealed to Homer.
+- He once smuggled cheap prescription drugs out of Manitoba because of America’s lousy healthcare system, not to mention that darn dental plan, so perhaps Trump’s fantasy campaign talk about cheap, “beautiful” healthcare for everyone would have appealed to Homer.

 - He once fell ass-over-teakettle in love with guns.
-Though he eventually gave his own gun up, he would probably be an easy target for NRA fearmongering.
+Though he eventually gave his own gun up, he would probably still be an easy target for NRA fearmongering.

 - In another immigration-centered episode, Homer helps found the Star-Spangled Goofballs, who police Springfield’s borders by… BUILDING A WALL (to keep out a hard-to-explain Norwegian influx from neighboring Ogdenville.)
 Eventually, the town decides they actually like the Norwegians and build a door inside the wall.
 This episode demonstrates, unfortunately, that Homer’s positive lessons don’t always remain internalized.
 Homer is capable of growth and change, but it seldom sticks.

-The Simpsons moment that makes me most convinced Homer could have voted for Trump is also one of the series’ funniest episodes.
-In “Trash of the Titans,” Homer decides to run for Springfield Sanitation Commissioner because he has an idealized, impossible vision for how trash collection could work.
-In doing so, he employs some Trumpian campaign tactics to knock out the incumbent, Ray Patterson (Steve Martin).
-His campaign mostly consists of making crazy promises, deploying a catchy slogan (“Can’t somebody else do it?”), sabotaging his opponent and then viciously owning him during a debate.
+Finally, no overview of how Homer would perceive a political candidate would be complete without examining how Homer behaved as a candidate himself.
+In “Trash of the Titans,” he decides to run for Springfield Sanitation Commissioner because he has an idealized, impossible vision for how trash collection should work.
+In doing so, he employs some Trumpian tactics to knock out the incumbent, Ray Patterson (Steve Martin).
+His campaign mostly consists of crazy promises, a catchy slogan (“Can’t somebody else do it?”), sabotaging his opponent and viciously owning him during a debate.

 After he wins in a landslide, Homer spends a year’s budget in a month and causes an environmental disaster that can only be fixed by moving the entire town over five miles.
 Who could’ve seen that coming?

-Homer’s indifference to environment protection is glaring, but ultimately it’s his lack of scruples here that worries me.
+Homer’s indifference to environmental protection is glaring, but ultimately it’s his lack of scruples here that worries me.
 I can’t deny it: Homer may have voted for Trump.

 The bottom line

 In order to get some input from others on this question, I took a Twitter poll.
-Out of 98 people, I got the following responses about Homer:
+Out of 98 respondents, I got the following input about Homer:

 14 say he would vote for Clinton.